 Prayer has been known to bring healing.
-We are encouraged to prayer over the sick, anointing them with oil in the name of Jesus.
-Prayer when paired with faith will bring healing to the sick.
+We are encouraged to pray over the sick, anointing them with oil in the name of Jesus.
+Prayer, when paired with faith, will bring healing to the sick.
 Many of God’s generals used this arm of prayer to show the love of God as they shared his word.
 It is hard to argue about God when the evidence is there for all to see.

 The apostle Paul affirms that in 1 Corinthians 2 “And my speech and my preaching was not with enticing words of man’s wisdom, but in demonstration of the Spirit and of power: That your faith should not stand in the wisdom of men, but in the power of God.”